gluncic/GRM2023/README.md

 ## Citation

-If you use **GRMhor** in your research work, please cite the corresponding paper:
+If you use **GRMhor** in your research work, please cite the corresponding paper: "Efficient genome monomer higher order structure annotation and identification using the GRMhor algorithm"

 ## License